Gaya/gaya.pizza/blog/contents/about.md

 Gaya Ninja Blog is a weblog about web development written and managed by [Gaya Kessler](http://gaya.ninja), a guy from a small town in the Netherlands.

-Since I got the chance (and knowledge) to get my hands dirty with web development I’ve been in love with it.
-Just two years after starting to learn how to make websites I took a job as a web developer.
-Not much longer after that I started writing articles which ended up on this website.
+Ever since I got the chance to get my hands dirty with web development I’ve been in love with it.
+Two years after I started to learn how to make websites I took a job as a web developer.
+Not much longer after that I started writing articles which ended up on my weblog.

 ##A weblog for web developers, by a web developer
-This blog is mainly for web developers who want to make the Internet a better place to go about.
-I’ll explain about certain solutions to problems which we as web developers might bump into and try to share my knowledge with the world.
-I started this blog for the simple reason to create a place for my findings and write about them for my future self.
+This blog is mainly for web developers who want to make the Internet a better place.
+I explain about solutions to problems which we as web developers might bump into.
+I try my best to share my knowledge with the world.
+This blog was brought to life so I could a place for my findings and write about it for my future self.
 After a while it got a bit of traffic and it started to get more popular, since then I’ve been writing articles for the web development crowd to read.

 ##Which subjects you can expect to find here?
-You’ll find that I talk about HTML, Javascript, PHP, MySQL, CSS, jQuery, Sass, Node.js and a lot of other subjects that you might find interesting.
+You’ll find that I talk about anything revolving around web development.
+HTML, Javascript, PHP, MySQL, CSS, jQuery, Sass, Node.js and a lot of other subjects that I find interesting.

 This blog also hosts a lot of jQuery and WordPress plugins.
 I wrote these to make your life easier and speed up your development process.